 Berliner Kindl German Restaurant (121 Broadway Street)

 When you want classic German pub fare while dining in a quaint mountainside town, the Berliner Kindl German Restaurant is the way to go.
 They have all the fan favorites available each day, including Grilled Bratwursts, Schnitzel, Reubens, and German Style Meatballs.
-Whatever you get, be sure to grab a side of the German Potato Salad and Sauerkraut for an out of this world flavor experience.
+Whatever you get, be sure to grab a side of German Potato Salad and Sauerkraut for an out-of-this-world flavor experience.

 If these restaurants sound good, you’ll want to sample all the eateries you can while visiting Black Mountain.
 Each one is seriously just as good as the last, making you want to try them all, and then come back to do it all over again.